 Monitoring and Resolution

-The known benefits of water are ONLY true if water can be counted on, over time.
 We love celebrating when a project is complete and a community has access to clean, safe water.
-However, the ongoing service of water - making water reliable - is how we know our true impact.
+However, reliability is the true measure of our impact.

 We’re working hard to make sure your gifts result in a lasting water project for the community it serves.
 Our engagement with a community begins many months before construction and lasts years after construction.
 The timeline here is focused on the physical construction of the water project.
 There is also training and engagement work that has already started.